-Due to limited, social housing in Croydon is only allocated to people with the most urgent housing need.
-The Council has applied the Localism Act 2011 to fulfil its legal duties to homeless households by providing accommodation with private landlords in order to provide much needed accommodation for a constant housing demand.
-The most common reason for homelessness is parental evictions, by exclusions by relatives and friends and relationship breakdowns.
-Croydon was the first London borough to achieve the government target of halving its use of temporary accommodation.
-Over the years, by far the highest proportion of accepted homeless households in Croydon have been made up of lone parents with dependent children.
-There were 2,005 households in temporary accommodation as at the end of March 2018.
-This reduction signifies the lowest number since 2012/2013.
-Figure 8: Croydon Households in temporary accommodation
+The most common reasons for homelessness is parental evictions, exclusions by relatives and friends and relationship breakdowns.
+Croydon was the first London borough to halve its use of temporary accommodation in line with the target set by government.
+Over the years, by far the highest proportion of accepted homeless households in Croydon have been made up of lone parents with dependent children.9